typedb/typedb-docs/09-schema/03-rules.md

 ```

 ### Undirected transitivity
 We can use the same approach for undirected graphs.
-If the undirected edges are defined by the relations `(node: $x, node: $y) isa edge;` then the rules would read:
+If the undirected edges are defined by the relations `(node: $x, node: $y) isa edge;`, then the rules would read:

 ```typeql
 define